Fornication/Wanderlust/README.md

 Free auto-installable Wabbajack Modlist by Fornication.

+**Wanderlust** is the culmination of my years of playing and modding Skyrim.
+With well over 1,000 mods, there is a strong focus on emergent gameplay and exploration of the world, along with roleplaying mechanics to make you re-experience Skyrim for the first time again.

 List of mods included here: https://modwat.ch/u/Arkays%20Commandment

 Feel free to join my discord!
 [Click Here! ](https://discord.gg/JycmyqzZz7)